Pietrob5/Password-Manager/README.md

 ## Overview

-This project is a password manager application written in Python.
-It supports both CLI and GUI interfaces, making it versatile and user-friendly.
-The GUI is built using `tkinter`, and all core functions are consistent across both interfaces, ensuring seamless functionality regardless of the interface used.
-Passwords are securely encrypted using the `cryptography.fernet` module, employing AES encryption.
-The master password generates encryption keys and is never stored in the database.
-Using `pyinstaller pm_gui.py --onefile --noconsole` is possible to easily create pm_gui.exe.
+This project is a password manager application developed in Python, offering both CLI and GUI interfaces for versatility and user convenience.
+The GUI is implemented using `tkinter`, while all core functionalities remain consistent across both interfaces to ensure a seamless user experience.

+Passwords are securely encrypted using the `cryptography.fernet` module, which employs AES encryption.
+The master password is used solely to generate encryption keys and is never stored in the database.

+The application can be easily packaged into an executable file (`pm_gui.exe`) using the command: `pyinstaller pm_gui.py --onefile --noconsole`.
+Users can navigate between different features using the buttons at the top of the GUI or by pressing function keys F1-F9.
+When one or multiple passwords are displayed, users can copy the desired password to the clipboard and paste it as needed.

 ## Features